-Crows were commonly associated with war in Norse/Celtic mythology, with the Norse deeming crows to be the emissary of Valkyrie, while they were representatives of Badhbh, Macha and the Morrigan to the Irish Celts (who actually share their mythology with the Norse).
+Crows were commonly associated with war in Norse/Celtic mythology, with the Norse deeming crows to be the emissary of Valkyrie, while they were representatives of Badb, Macha and the Morrigan to the Irish Celts (who actually share their mythology with the Norse).

 In Native American cultures, the crow’s wisdom stands out, and he is seen as both Trickster and guide.

-In England, where the folklore isn’t as robust, crows are simply seen as a nuisance, whereas their cousin the raven is seen as a crucial part of British culture to the point a permanent guard of six or more caged ravens are kept in the Tower of London (“if the Tower of London ravens are lost or fly away, the Crown will fall and Britain with it.”)
+In England, where the folklore isn’t as robust, crows are simply seen as a nuisance, whereas their cousin the raven is seen as a crucial part of British culture to the point a permanent guard of six or more caged ravens are kept in the Tower of London (“If the Tower of London ravens are lost or fly away, the Crown will fall and Britain with it.”)